 3. It was meant to be.

 I catch a lot of flack for this one.
-Sometimes people think that by saying this, I fell prey to rhetoric used by unethical agencies or that I was ‘brainwashed’ by my church.
+Sometimes people think that by saying this, I fell prey to the rhetoric used by unethical agencies or that I was ‘brainwashed’ by my church.
 This is far from true.
 I have a solid head on my shoulders.
 I don’t believe that the answer for everyone is “if you love your baby, you will place them.”
-I do, however, believe that in my case, placing was 100% meant to be.
+I do, however, believe that in my case, the placing was 100% meant to be.
 In the months leading up to my decision, I felt panicked and stressed all the time, trying to convince myself that I was meant to parent this child.
 But then I met her parents, the ones I believe she is meant to have.
 Call it God, fate, destiny, whatever—but that stress went away the moment I chose them.
-I felt peace that making them a family was the right thing to do.
+I felt at peace that making them a family was the right thing to do.
 I still feel that way.
 Despite the heartache, loneliness, and what-ifs, I wouldn’t change a thing.
 My birth daughter thrives with her parents, and they are everything I want for her.

 I have my reasons I chose adoption and for placing.
 Other people have theirs.
 Some choose to parent for their own reasons too.
 And I respect all of them.
 When faced with an unplanned pregnancy, my biggest piece of advice is simple and cheesy, and so true.
 Mother’s intuition is a real thing.
 When you know what is right, you’ll just . . . know.